 Sierra Leone Secondary Education Improvement Programme, SSEIP

-OPM, in consortium with Mott Macdonald / Cambridge Education, has led the monitoring, evaluation, and research delivery of Leh wi Lan.
+We, in consortium with Mott Macdonald / Cambridge Education, have led the monitoring, evaluation, and research delivery of Leh wi Lan.
 Initial evaluations focused on the effectiveness of various education interventions launched under the post-Ebola Presidential priorities, and subsequently have transitioned to working hand-in-hand with the Ministry of Education towards longer-term national and district system strengthening in areas of policy, research and assessments.

 The post-Ebola education system presented a particularly challenging programming context.
 Ebola, which took nearly 4000 lives and had 8500 confirmed cases in Sierra Leone, and absorbed majority of the government and international community resources in an already cash-strapped economy and struggling public service delivery setup.